Elijah-Rodriguez/Data-Portfolio/README.md

 **Goal:** Building and deploying a location image classifier using Tensorflow, Streamlit, Azure, and other tools.

 **Description:** Created a pipeline based on a basic image classification CNN model on a python notebook.
 This pipeline copies a saved CNN model and an app framework built in Streamlit to a Docker image.
-This Dokcer image is then placed into an Azure Container Registry to be hosted by an Azure Web App.
+This Docker image is then placed into an Azure Container Registry and hosted by an Azure Web App.
 All monitoring and deployment is handled through GitHub Actions.

 **Skills:** Data cleaning, data analysis, machine learning, CI/CD, data engineering.